Quantum Algorithm for Solving a Quadratic Nonlinear System of Equations: Abstract

 \section{Abstract}

-High-dimensional nonlinear system of equations that appears in all kinds of fields is difficult to be solved on a classical computer, we present an efficient quantum algorithm for solving $n$-dimensional quadratic nonlinear system of equations.
-Our algorithm embeds the equations into a finite-dimensional system of linear equations with homotopy perturbation method and a linearization technique, then we solve the linear equations with quantum linear system solver and obtain a state which is $\epsilon$-close to the normalized exact solution of the original nonlinear equations with success probability $\Omega(1)$.
-The complexity of our algorithm is $O(\rm{poly}(\log{(n/\epsilon)}))$, which provides an exponential improvement over the optimal classical algorithm in dimension $n$.
+Solving a quadratic nonlinear system of equations (QNSE) is a fundamental, but important, task in nonlinear science.
+We propose an efficient quantum algorithm for solving $n$-dimensional QNSE.
+Our algorithm embeds QNSE into a finite-dimensional system of linear equations using the homotopy perturbation method and a linearization technique; then we solve the linear equations with a quantum linear system solver and obtain a state which is $\epsilon$-close to the normalized exact solution of the QNSE with success probability $\Omega(1)$.
+The complexity of our algorithm is $O({\rm polylog}(n/\epsilon))$, which provides an exponential improvement over the optimal classical algorithm in dimension $n$, and the dependence on $\epsilon$ is almost optimal.
+Therefore, our algorithm exponentially accelerates the solution of QNSE and has wide applications in all kinds of nonlinear problems, contributing to the research progress of nonlinear science.